Ts-Bots/AutoCaption-Ts_Bot-Clone/README.md

 # About Bot

-This is a auto caption bot which add the caption prescribed by the admin of bot
+This is a light weight and fastest Auto caption bot which can add caption prescribed by the admin of bot

-<i>(Only in channels either public or private Telegram channel)</i>
+<i>( Works only in private or public Channel )</i>

 ### Commands